Morrantho/allmoji2/README.md

 # allmoji2

-## Every emoji.
+## The world's largest emoji library.
+Every emoji.
 From every vendor.
 Ever.
 All in one place.

 ### API / Library: